istio/istio.io/content/en/docs/concepts/traffic-management/index.md

     [gateways](/docs/concepts/traffic-management/#gateways) to control ingress
     and egress traffic.

-In most cases you also need to configure destination rules to use these features, as these are where you specify your service subsets.
+In some cases you also need to configure destination rules to use these features, as these are where you specify your service subsets.
 Specifying service subsets and other destination-specific policies in a separate object lets you reuse these cleanly between virtual services.
 You can find out more